A Diagrammer's Note on Superconducting Fluctuation Transport for Beginners: Supplement. Boltzmann Equation and Fermi-Liquid Theory: Off-diagonal Conductivity

 within the linear order of magnetic field.
 Diagrammatically (\ref{sigma-xy}) is expressed as Fig.~\ref{fig:Fig2}.
 This result of BE is consistent with that of FLT\footnote{ Since the current-vertex correction there is not reduced into the single-particle quantities, (1.7) in \cite{KY} is misleading as discussed in the previous section. } seen in (35) of \cite{KF}\footnote{ An important point stressed in this reference is the absence of the interaction renormalization in the Hall coefficient. }.
 Within the linear response the collision term is evaluated in the absence of the external electromagnetic fields so that there is no new interaction effect by the introduction of the magnetic field.
 Namely, the introduction of the magnetic field is not a many-body problem but a single-body problem\footnote{ The effect of the Lorentz force on the single-body state is the problem. } as discussed in the next section.

 4mm

-This expression (\ref{sigma-xy}) is unsatisfactory by the following two reasons. (i) The Onsager relation, $\sigma^{yx}=-\sigma^{xy}$, is not evident. (ii) The derivative of ${\tilde \tau}_{\bf p}$ is not found in the diagrammatic analysis.
+This expression (\ref{sigma-xy}) is unsatisfactory by the following two reasons. (i) The Onsager relation, $\sigma^{yx}=-\sigma^{xy}$, is not evident.
+(See {\ttfamily arXiv:2011.04421} for details.) (ii) The derivative of ${\tilde \tau}_{\bf p}$ is not found in the diagrammatic analysis.
 These are resolved as follows.

 I anti-symmetrize $\sigma^{xy}$ by force\footnote{ The same procedure is necessary to obtain a beautiful geometric formula of ${\hat \sigma}^{xy}$ in Ong: Phys.
 Rev. B {\bf 43}, 193 (1991) where the element of the line-integral ${\rm d}l_x l_y$ obtained from $\sigma^{xy}$ is anti-symmetrized into $({\rm d}{\vec l}\times{\vec l})_z$. } into ${\hat \sigma}^{xy} \equiv (\sigma^{xy} - \sigma^{yx})/2$ where